Dukha people

-The Dukha, Dukhans or Duhalar (Mongolian: Цаатан, Tsaatan, духа́, Dukha) are a small Turkic community of semi-nomadic reindeer herders living in a sum of Khövsgöl Province, Mongolia called Tsagaannuur.
-The Dukha are divided into two groups: those from northeast Tuva and those from southeast Tuva.
-They are the only reindeer herders in Mongolia, and are considered one of the earliest domesticators of any animal.
+The Dukha, Duha, Dukhans or Duhalar (Mongolian: Цаатан, Tsaatan, духа́, Dukha) are a small Turkic community of semi-nomadic reindeer herders living in a sum of Khövsgöl Province, Mongolia called Tsagaannuur.
+The Dukha are divided into two major territorial groups: East Taiga (whose members for the most part trace their ancestry to reindeer herders whose territory spanned from northeast Tuva to the area north of Lake Hövsgöl); and West Taiga (whose members for the most part trace their ancestry to reindeer herders whose territory spanned from southeast Tuva to the area of Ulaan Taiga in present-day Mongolia).
+They are the only reindeer herders in Mongolia, and their ancestors are considered some of the earliest domesticators of any animal.

 The Tsaatan, whose name means ‘those who have reindeer’ in the Mongolian language, were originally Tuvinian reindeer herders.

 Language

 The Dukhan language (SIL International rejected code dkh) is an endangered Turkic variety spoken by approximately five hundred people in the Tsagaan-Nuur county of the Khövsgöl region of northern Mongolia.
 Dukhan belongs to the Taiga subgroup of Sayan Turkic (Tuvan, Tofa).

 Today, many Dukha are fluent in both the Dukhan language and Mongolian.
 Many youth are educated in Mongolia and are well-versed in Mongolian as a result.